Denzy7/dengine/docs/README.md

 	**DEPENDS**
 	- GLX,WGL – Context for Desktop GL
+	- XInput -  Input for Windows
-	- XInput, X -  Input for Desktop GL
+	- X11 - Window and Input for Linux
 	- CGLM – Math for OpenGL
 	- GLAD – Function and extension loader for OpenGL
 	- EGL – Context creation for GLES